Website Kama Sutra

 The function of the title is not advertisement.

-The title of your site’s main page could be simply the name of your site or organization, while other pages at the site may carry an abbreviation of the organization and a short description of the page contents.
+The title of the site’s main page could be simply the name of the site or organization, while other pages at the site may carry an abbreviation of the organization and a short description of the page contents.

 Good URLs don’t change

 Make sure important pages are in places where they are not likely to change in the future.
-Otherwise, you are bound to break links and user’s bookmarks, and generally bug people.
+Otherwise, changes are bound to break links and user’s bookmarks, and generally bug people.

 https://mysite.com/